Unagi: In Japanese cuisine

 Unagi is served as part of unadon (sometimes spelled unagidon, especially in menus in Japanese restaurants in Western countries), a donburi dish with sliced eel served on a bed of rice.
 A kind of sweet biscuit called unagi pie made with powdered unagi also exists.
 Unagi is high in protein, vitamin A, and calcium.

 Specialist unagi restaurants are common in Japan, and commonly have signs showing the word unagi with hiragana う (transliterated u), which is the first letter of the word unagi.
 Lake Hamana in Hamamatsu city, Shizuoka prefecture is considered to be the home of the highest quality unagi; as a result, the lake is surrounded by many small restaurants specializing in various unagi dishes.
 Unagi is often eaten during the hot summers in Japan.
 There is even a special day for eating unagi, the Midsummer Ox Day (doyo no ushi no hi).

-As eel is poisonous unless cooked, eels are always cooked, and in Japanese food, are often served grilled and basted with tare sauce, a cooking style known as kabayaki.
-Unagi that is roasted without tare and only seasoned with salt is known as shirayaki (白焼)."
+As eel is poisonous unless cooked, eels are always cooked; and in Japanese dishes they are often served grilled and basted with tare sauce, a cooking style known as kabayaki.
+Unagi that is roasted without tare and only seasoned with salt is known as shirayaki (白焼).

 Unagi is also commonly served in nigiri style, where a slice of grilled and glazed eel is placed atop a small bed of sushi rice, often secured with a thin strip of nori.
 Unakyu is a common expression used for sushi containing eel and cucumber.